microsoft/surface-duo-compose-sdk/DragAndDrop/README.md

     }
     ```

-4. Access the info about the window state from **DragAndDrop** to build or adjust your UI.
+4. Build the drag and drop feature with **DragAndDrop**.
 Please refer to the [sample](https://github.com/microsoft/surface-duo-compose-sdk/tree/main/DragAndDrop/sample) for more details.

 ## API reference